BIRDSOpenSource/BIRDSOpenSource.github.io/_resources/webinars/webinar-05.md

 <summary>Details</summary>
 Victor Mukungunugwa in Kyutech (from Zimbabwe) talked about BIRDS-5 in his presentation as the project manager.

-Otani Yukihisa as OBC and BPB member of the BIRDS-5 project shared his work.
+Otani Yukihisa discussed his responsibilities as an OBC and BPB member of the BIRDS-5 project.

-Derrick Tebusweke as an EPS member of the BIRDS-5 project shared his work.
+Derrick Tebusweke shared his work as an EPS member.

-Edgar Mujuni as a COM member of the BIRDS-5 project shared his work.
+Edgar Mujuni discussed his key roles as a COM member.
 </details>

 [Previous]({{site.url}}/resources/webinars/webinar-04/){: .btn .btn-purple }